 What is Moyamoya Disease?

-Moyamoya disease is a rare, progressive cerebrovascular disorder in which the major arteries supplying blood to the brain, particularly the internal carotid arteries and their main branches, gradually become narrowed or blocked.
+Moyamoya disease is a rare, progressive disease in which the major arteries supplying blood to the brain, particularly the internal carotid arteries and their main branches, gradually become narrowed or blocked.
 As blood flow decreases, the brain attempts to compensate by forming a network of tiny, fragile collateral blood vessels at the base of the brain.
-On cerebral angiography, these abnormal vessels appear like a hazy “puff of smoke,” a finding that gives the disease its name, derived from the Japanese term moyamoya.
-This reduced and abnormal blood supply significantly increases the risk of ischemic strokes, transient ischemic attacks (TIAs), and brain hemorrhages.
+On cerebral angiography, these abnormal vessels appear like a hazy “puff of smoke,” a finding that gives the disease its name, derived from the Japanese term “moya moya”.
+This reduced and abnormal blood supply significantly increases the risk of ischemic strokes, transient ischemic attacks (TIAs), and brain haemorrhages.

 Moyamoya disease treatment is aimed at preventing strokes, improving cerebral blood flow, and preserving long-term brain function.
-As the disease is progressive and cannot be cured with medications alone, treatment is individualized based on age, symptoms, and disease severity, with a strong emphasis on surgical revascularization.
+As the disease is progressive and cannot be cured with medications, surgery is the only option.
+The treatment is individualized, based on age, symptoms, and disease severity.

 The definitive treatment for Moyamoya disease is surgery, which improves blood flow by creating new pathways for blood to reach the brain.
 This is achieved through revascularization procedures, including direct bypass, indirect bypass, or combined bypass techniques.
 These surgeries significantly reduce the risk of recurrent strokes and brain hemorrhage and are associated with improved neurological outcomes, especially when performed early.
+Medical management has only a supportive role.
 Long-term follow-up, rehabilitation when needed, and lifestyle modifications are important components of comprehensive care.

 Surgical intervention is the most effective and definitive treatment for Moyamoya disease.
 The goal of surgery is to improve cerebral blood flow by creating new pathways for blood to reach oxygen-deprived areas of the brain.

-Indirect procedures involve placing blood-rich tissues near the brain surface to stimulate the growth of new blood vessels over time.
-These techniques are particularly effective in children, as their brains have a higher capacity for new vessel formation. - Combined Bypass Surgery
+- Indirect Bypass Surgery: Indirect procedures involve placing blood-rich tissues near the brain surface to stimulate the growth of new blood vessels over time.
+These techniques are used in select situations and very young children.

-After treatment, patients require regular follow-up with imaging studies such as MRI, MRA, or cerebral angiography to assess blood flow and bypass function.
-Rehabilitation therapies may be needed for patients who have experienced strokes, and long-term lifestyle and medical management are crucial to maintain brain health.
+After surgery, adequate hydration is maintained.
+Patients are advised to maintain adequate oral hydration after discharge as they are still vulnerable to strokes.
+Patients require regular follow-up with imaging studies such as MRI, MR-Angiogram, or cerebral angiography to assess blood flow and bypass function.
+Rehabilitation therapies may be needed for patients who have experienced strokes.

 | Procedure Name | Moyamoya disease treatment |